GeneTranslationLab-IRB/tRNAstudio/README.md

 ## HOW TO USE IT

 **Download the GitHub repository (tRNAstudio):**
-1. Clone the repository or download the zip file (click on the green button "code" at the bottom of the page).
+1. Click on the green button "code" at the top of the page and download the zip file.
 2. Unzip the downloaded folder and open the "tRNAstudio-main" folder.
 3. For Linux Users: Open the "Scripts" folder, click the right button of the mouse (anywhere within that folder) and select "Open in a terminal".
 <br /> For Mac Users: Click the "Scripts" folder with the right button followed by “Services” and select “New Terminal at Folder.”
-<br /> <br /> Is always necessary to run the pipeline from the "Scripts" folder!
+<br /> <br /> It is always necessary to run the pipeline from the "Scripts" folder!

 **Download dependencies:**